-People generally have immunity after natural infection with the bacteria.
-People who have been vaccinated will require booster doses of vaccine every 2-5 years depending on which vaccine they received to maintain immunity to Typhoid fever.
+People generally have immunity after natural infection with this serotype of Salmonella.
+A vaccine is available for persons travelling to areas of the world where Typhoid fever is common.
+Depending on which vaccine is administered, people who have been vaccinated will require booster doses of vaccine every 2-5 years to maintain immunity to Typhoid fever.

 Typhoid fever is uncommon in industrialized regions such as the United States.
-Typhoid Fever is rarely reported and Hawaii, and many infections are linked to travel to foreign countries.
+Hawaii Typhoid Fever is rarely reported in Hawaii, and many infections are linked to travel to foreign countries.

-- People ill with diarrhea should stay home from work or school.
+- People diagnosed with typhoid fever or ill with diarrhea should stay home from work or school.
 Ill persons and their close contacts who work in food handling, health care, or child/ elderly care, must get permission from their doctor before returning to work.
-Infected people in other occupations who are not having diarrhea may return to work or school, but they must wash their hands often, especially after using the toilet.
+Infected people in other occupations who are not having diarrhea may return to work, but they must wash their hands often, especially after using the toilet.

 - Wash your hands carefully after using the toilet and especially before preparing or eating food